Select Dates From

 Ocean State 2026

-Ocean State 2026 is a nonprofit organization that was created to facilitate business sponsorships of 39 days of events across Rhode Island, to entertain soccer fans from around the world, and to celebrate the international matches being played in nearby Massachusetts next summer.
+Ocean State 2026 is a non-profit organization that created the RI Summer of Soccer™, 39 days of events across Rhode Island designed to entertain soccer fans from around the world, to celebrate Rhode Island attractions and culture, and to commemorate the international matches being played at nearby Boston Stadium.